What is Business Process Testing (BPT)? – Example

 BC1: First Business Component that opens browser and enters login credentials

-BC2: Second Business Component that navigates to accounts screen and searches for account
+BC2: Second Business Component that navigates to the accounts screen and searches for accounts

 BC3: Third Business Component that verifies field values